Cigar Review – Fonseca CXX Anni Rarissimus

 Further into the smoke, the leather evolved into bitter malt, cream, and some dry earth.
 I also picked up a woody, leafy note that plunged me into some serious autumn nostalgia, which was impressive considering the scorching weather outside.
 The last third of the cigar reminded me of a milder version of the Fonseca Cubano Limitado that I smoked a few months ago—full-flavored but smooth and totally devoid of frills.
 The burn was a little ragged but totally consistent for the duration of the smoke, the draw never became plugged, and the cigar didn’t need to be relit once.

 This is the kind of cigar that could impress an old-school smoker, but at the same time, it could teach a newbie what a cigar is really supposed to taste like at its core.
 There were no bells, whistles, or exaggerated sweet candy/floral/booze notes—just leather, malt, pepper, and well-aged tobacco leaves.
-I don’t have any “smoke after a meal” caveats about this one; it was definitely mild enough to enjoy on an empty stomach, if you’re into the pre-meal smoke.
+I don’t have any “smoke after a meal” caveats about this one; it was definitely mellow enough to enjoy on an empty stomach, if you’re into the pre-meal smoke.

 Production on the Fonseca CXX Anni Rarissimus is limited to 2,000 boxes per size, so it’d be a good idea to stock up while they’re still around—as SAG Imports’ website puts it, “Enjoy them while they last,” and I’m definitely glad I did.